patmagauran/ForzaDualSense/Readme.md

+This version is forzadualsense mod with extra sensitivity for more effectiveness.
+In my opinion the author's config was so unresponsive that all it did was make the throttle stiff 100% of time and make the game experience worse :(

 ## Intro

 This is a program to control lights and adaptive triggers on a DualSense 5 controller using DualSenseX for compatible Forza Games.